 We began to see these symptoms as fitting into clusters or patterns and then developed the Rome Criteria.
 This allows a condition to be reproducibly diagnosed around the world based on the presence (or lack thereof) of specific symptoms.
-As a result we were able to study larger target populations for epidemiological studies and have a consistent study group for research on pathophysiology and really begin to see how these disorders affect people’s quality of life and health.
+As a result, we were able to study larger target populations for epidemiological studies and have a consistent study group for research on pathophysiology and really begin to see how these disorders affect people’s quality of life and health.

 Functional disorder: a disorder or disease where the primary abnormality is an altered physiological function (the way the body works), rather than an identifiable structural or biochemical cause.
 Altered physiology may occur in terms of motility, sensation, or brain-gut regulation.

 There needs to be an understanding that functional GI disorders are real biological entities.
-These are conditions that are defined not by the absence of organic disease, but by the presence of biologic processes – real things that are happening inside the body – that are not visible to the naked eye.
+These are conditions that are defined not by the absence of organic disease, but by the presence of biological processes – real things that are happening inside the body – that are not visible to the naked eye.

-Also, for me, the field of gastroenterology blends together the technical aspects of medicine with the strong focus on the patient.
+Also, for me, the field of gastroenterology blends together the technical aspects of medicine with a strong focus on the patient.
 Gastroenterology looks at both a person and his/her symptoms in the context of that person’s environment.
 Daily functioning, quality of life, coping style, and levels of stress all make up that context.
-A gastroenterologist needs to understand the science in relationship to the biological factors – that is the possible disease and dysfunction of organ systems that produce symptoms – and also how those factors may be modified by the individual’s life context.
+A gastroenterologist needs to understand the science in relation to the biological factors – that is the possible disease and dysfunction of organ systems that produce symptoms – and also how those factors may be modified by the individual’s life context.

 Q. Much of your work deals with the biopsychosocial model.
 Will you explain this approach?